johndwells/Minimee/README.md

 Minimee is inspired and influenced by [SL Combinator](http://experienceinternet.co.uk/software/sl-combinator/) from Experience Internet, and [Carabiner Asset Management Library](http://codeigniter.com/wiki/Carabiner/) from Tony Dewan.

+# Installation

+1. Copy folder `/system/expressionengine/third_party/minimee` to your site's own system third_party folder
+2. Create a folder, __above webroot__, for Minimee to save your cached files to, e.g. `public_html/cache`
+3. Install Minimee's extension, __or__ amend your `config.php` to configure the cache folder's location & url
+4. If you wish to enable compression, copy the contents of `sample.htaccess` to an htaccess file placed in your cache folder, e.g. `public_html/cache/.htaccess`

+Consult the [full documentation](https://johndwells.github.io/Minimee) for more information.

 ## Companion Add-Ons